Art Education curriculum includes preparation in areas of studio production, art history, art criticism

-Contact Information John Hom email@example.com
+Contact Information Rebecca Williams email@example.com

 ART 342 Fundamentals of Secondary School Art (3).
 Survey of the profession of art education at the junior and senior high school levels.
 Provides students with a combination of clinical and field experiences.
-A course similar to ART 341 with emphasis upon teaching of art on the junior and senior high school levels and the supervision of art programs.
-Organization of the course includes lectures, discussions, individual and group research, observation and laboratory problems.
-Prerequisite: ART 341.
+A course similar to ART 341 with emphasis upon teaching of art on the junior and senior high school levels.
+This course is designed for the art major pursuing teacher certification in ART P-12.
 Six hours per week.
-Cannot be used as a general education credit.
+Field hours required.
+Prerequisite: EDU 103 or permission of the instructor.

 ART 343 Art Materials and Techniques for the Classroom Teacher (3).
 A studio art education course emphasizing visual learning in all curricular areas of the elementary classroom.
 This course provides prospective elementary classroom teachers, early childhood educators, and special education teachers with the necessary art making skills in a variety of media and techniques.
 Class sessions include demonstration, experimentation, and manipulation of materials and techniques leading to reflective decision-making as well as critical assessment of finished work.
 Six hours per week.
 Prerequisite: EDU 103 or 104.

 ART 488/489 Cooperative Education/Internship (1-3).
 A meaningful, planned, and evaluated work experience related to the career and educational objectives of the student for which he/she may receive academic credit and possible financial remuneration.
 May be repeated for a maximum of six hours from any 488/489 courses.
 Graded pass/fail.
 Prerequisite: Permission of chair.